radcortez/javaee7-angular/README.md

   * Copy the file javaee7-angular.war from target directory to your Wildfly installation folder `standalone/deployments`

-  * You can also deploy the app, using Maven Wildfly Plugin with the following command: `mvn wildfly:deploy`.
+  * You can also deploy the app using the Maven Wildfly Plugin with the following command: `mvn wildfly:deploy`.
 You need to have Wildfly running.

   * Start Wildfly and go to http://localhost:8080/javaee7-angular/ (http://localhost:8080/javaee7-angular/)